severalnines/docs/components.rst

 ++++++++++++++++++

 If you encounter issues, have questions, or have any features you would like to see included, please create an issue on https://github.com/severalnines/s9s-tools/issues .

-.. rubric:: Footnotes

-.. [#f1]

-    We are gradually in the process of migrating all functionalities in REST API to RPC interface.
-Kindly expect the REST API to be obsolete in the near future.